“I love that science explains the world around me. It’s everywhere. To me, science doesn’t just explain life, science is life.”

 The activities of Science Week are a good embodiment of STEAM and PBL curriculum.
 Student-led, problem-solving oriented, using the scientific knowledge learned, brainstorming and thinking about the feasibility of the project.
 Learning science is never on paper but practiced out of real knowledge, through the continuous optimisation of the project, so that the project is to achieve the best results.

 The journey of a thousand miles begins with a single step.
-At Huili, we are proud to have an outstanding academic team that inspires our pupils to explore science and challenge themselves.
-Our science teaching results are quite rewarding - in their first participation in some global science competitions, Huili pupils have achieved excellent results - 36 junior high pupils became proud award winners, among whom 27 were awarded global awards.
+At Hiba, we are proud to have an outstanding academic team that inspires our pupils to explore science and challenge themselves.
+Our science teaching results are quite rewarding - in their first participation in some global science competitions, Hiba pupils have achieved excellent results - 36 junior high pupils became proud award winners, among whom 27 were awarded global awards.
 These included 3 Global Golds, 6 Global Silvers and 11 Global Bronzes, in the science related international competitions.
 Junior Physics Challenge, Junior Canadian Chemistry Olympiad, Junior Science Olympiad Exam and You Be The Chemist Challenge are just some of the exciting events our pupils participated in.
-It is testament to the hard work of our pupils and Huili’s pursuit of academic excellence.
-As a member of Wellington College Hangzhou, Huili School Hangzhou continues marching on its journey of pursing academic excellence and supporting the well-rounded development of our pupils.
-Join us here at Huili – it is a place that allows one to become a better version of themselves.
+It is testament to the hard work of our pupils and Hiba’s pursuit of academic excellence.
+As a member of Wellington College Hangzhou, Hiba Academy Hangzhou continues marching on its journey of pursing academic excellence and supporting the well-rounded development of our pupils.
+Join us here at Hiba – it is a place that allows one to become a better version of themselves.

-Click to see the previous activities for Science Week at Huili School Hangzhou
+Click to see the previous activities for Science Week at Hiba Academy Hangzhou

 Education Insight | Developing a Real Passion for Science